jaakkopasanen/AutoEq/README.md

 must not be applied!

 ### Technical Challenges
-Simply inverting headphone frequency response deviation from target response does not usually produce sufficient. results.
-Some problems are caused by imperfections in measurements, some reliability issues and some are practical end-user problems.
+Simply inverting headphone frequency response deviation from target response does not usually produce sufficient results.
+Some problems are caused by imperfections in measurements, some are reliability issues and some are practical end-user problems.
 Rtings has a good [video on Youtube](https://www.youtube.com/watch?v=HNEI3qLZEKo) about measurement system challenges and solutions which is definitely worth checking out.
 Innerfidelity also has a very educational [video on Youtube](https://www.youtube.com/watch?v=SDRHFNfFCFU) about measurments and what constitutes as a neutral sound.
-Main takeoffs are that bass and treble measurements are very inconsistent, neutral sound is not very well defined yet and on-ear headphones have big reliability problems in 8 to 9kHZ range due to resonances which move when headphone placement is changed.
+Main takeoffs are that bass and treble measurements are very inconsistent, neutral sound is not very well defined yet and on-ear headphones have big reliability problems in 8 to 9kHz range due to resonances which move when headphone placement is changed.
 Harman international has done some solid research into preferred headphone frequency response but since that research was done on a different measurement system the target does not apply directly to Innerfidelity (Summer 2018) and Headphone.com measurements.